 - Apply it directly on neck and gently massage it.
 Leave it on for about 30 minutes.

 - Repeat the process once daily for fast results.

-Walnuts have vitamins and minerals which nourish skin and get rid of dry skin on neck.
+Walnuts have vitamins and minerals which nourish skin and get rid of rough patch on neck.
 They can also assist to keep the skin moisturized, which is very essential for having a healthy skin.
 To treat the dark skin on neck, a scrub made of walnuts and also yogurt is effective.

 - Mix crushed walnuts in yogurt so as to make a thick paste.